gshipley/enterprise_training/AdminTraining.md

 ##**Installing JBoss support**

-In order to enable consumers of the PaaS to be able to create JBoss gears, we will need to install all the necessary cartridges for the application server and supporting build systems.
+In order to enable consumers of the PaaS to create JBoss gears, we will need to install all of the necessary cartridges for the application server and supporting build systems.
 Perform the following command to install the required cartridges:

-**Note: Execute the following on the node host.**
+**Note:** Execute the following on the node host.

 	# yum install openshift-origin-cartridge-jbosseap-6.0.noarch openshift-origin-cartridge-jbossews-1.0.noarch openshift-origin-cartridge-jenkins–1.4.noarch openshift-origin-cartridge-jenkins-client–1.4.noarch